Chocolate Depression Cake (egg-free, dairy-free)

 Read our full nutrition disclaimer here.

-How to Make Chocolate Cake with No Butter, No Eggs, and No Milk – Step by Step Photos
+How to Make Chocolate Cake with No Butter, No Eggs, and No Milk Step-by-Step Photos

-Preheat the oven to 350ºF.
-In a large bowl combine 1.5 cups all-purpose flour, 1 cup granulated sugar, ½ tsp salt, 1 tsp baking soda, and ⅓ cup unsweetened cocoa powder.
-Stir these ingredients together until they’re well combined.
+Make the batter: In a large bowl, add 1.5 cups all-purpose flour, 1 cup granulated sugar, ½ tsp salt, 1 tsp baking soda, and ⅓ cup unsweetened cocoa powder.

 Measure 1 cup water in a liquid measuring cup, then add 1 tsp vanilla extract and 1 Tbsp vinegar (any light vinegar, like white vinegar, rice vinegar, or apple cider vinegar).
-Add ⅓ cup cooking oil and the water mixture to the dry ingredients.

 Stir until a thick cake batter forms.
 A few lumps are okay, but make sure no dry flour remains on the bottom of the bowl.